Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Outdoor Play

 Time outdoors will be provided for all children daily.
-According to licensing, children must remain indoors if it is raining, the temperature (including wind chill) is 10 degrees or below, or the temperature (including the heat index) is above 90ºF.
+According to licensing, children must remain indoors if there is lightning in the area, the temperature (including wind chill) is 10ºF or below, or the temperature (including the heat index) is above 95ºF.

 The center’s playgrounds are located on the premises.
 All classrooms are open to the playgrounds, with covered porches for shade and outside learning activities.
-The Woodland, River, and Lake Room playground is located between the Infant/Toddler house and the preschool house.
-The preschool playground is off the south side of the preschool house.
+The Woodland, River, and Lake Room playground is located between the infant/toddler house and the preschool house.
+The preschool playground is on the south side of the preschool house.

 The center must have written permission from the families at the time of enrollment to take children on walks off the premises of the center.
 Children are not allowed to be left behind for any reason.